X

 Bone Conduction Hearing Aids

-What is a bone conduction hearing aid?
+What is a bone conduction hearing device?

-A bone conduction hearing aid (sometimes referred to as a bone anchored hearing aid or “BAHA”) is a special type of hearing aid that works by sending vibrations directly to the bone behind your ear (“mastoid”) instead of inside of the ear canal.
+A bone conduction hearing aid (sometimes referred to as a bone anchored hearing aid or “BAHA”) is a special type of hearing device that works by sending vibrations directly to the bone behind your ear (“mastoid”) instead of inside of the ear canal.
 It can be worn on a headband or connected to a small screw or magnet which has been surgically placed in the skull.

-• Basic tests of hearing
+• Basic hearing test

-• A bone conduction hearing aid trial
+• A bone conduction hearing device trial

 • Several tests of speech understanding